 Richards-Wilcox Conveyor Systems offers finishing systems to suit a host of industry needs.
 Organizations searching for simple spray-finishing solutions and large-scale robotic systems alike can work with our experienced staff to find the right product for their needs.

 RW Conveyors provides industry professionals with flexible solutions when an overhead model isn’t enough.
-We monorail systems, power & free systems, automatic control, and fully installed systems for finishing conveyor applications.
+We offer monorail conveyor systems, power and free systems, automatic control, and fully installed systems for finishing conveyor applications.

 We specialize in a number of finishing applications that will help your products stand out from the competition:

 - Powder coating can be thought of as paint minus a solvent component.
 It’s applied electrostatically while completely dry as free-flowing powder.
 We then cure this coating using heat to finish off the process.
 Powder coating offers excellent durability: when cured, it’s actually harder than conventional paint.
 The procedure generates a minimal amount of waste, benefiting the environment along with your bottom line.